-Your EGVC shouldn’t be scripted and should allow the employee to speak freely about their experiences within your organization.
+Your EGVC shouldn’t be scripted and should allow the employee to speak freely about their experiences within your organisation.
 While you’ll likely need to edit the content for the sake of brevity, this will come after you’ve let your employee say what they want to say about your company.

-On that note, you may need to guide your employees toward discussions around their actual on-the-job experiences.
+On that note, you may need to guide your personnel toward discussions around their actual on-the-job experiences.
 However, there’s a fine line between guiding them to speak freely and leading them to saying only what you want them to say.
 If your video content seems forced, your potential candidates will notice — and it won’t reflect well on your company.